Cable television in Ireland: MMDS (1990-2016)

 Virgin Media Digital MMDS used a DVB-C variant on ex NTL MMDS and a variant of DVB-T on ex Chorus MMDS networks.

-One of the first MMDS operators provided 11 channels, but RTÉ One or Network 2 did not appear on the service, rather their CEO insisted on the RTÉ News that customers could already receive those transmission terrestrially and his product was about providing more choice.
+One of the first MMDS operators provided 11 channels, but RTÉ One or Network 2 did not appear on the service, rather, their CEO insisted on the RTÉ News that customers could already receive those transmission terrestrially and his product was about providing more choice.

 The introduction of MMDS proved controversial for a time in some rural areas which were accustomed to receiving multichannel services more cheaply via unlicensed UHF relay "deflector" or "rebeaming" systems.
-These operations were generally community operated and technically illegal however many of them were eventually licensed in 1999 following intense political lobbying.
-All deflector licenses lapsed in 2012 with the switchover to digital television while all MMDS operations ceased in 2016.
+These operations were generally community operated, and technically illegal, however many of them were eventually licensed in 1999 following intense political lobbying.
+All deflector licences lapsed in 2012 with the switchover to digital television while all MMDS operations ceased in 2016.